Towards self-improvement

 As you get comfortable with that baseline, you can introduce more advanced utilities around the agent: skills for reusable workflows, more structured guidance such as Cursor Rules for larger codebases, and MCP integrations for connecting the model to external tools and services.

 You do not need all of that on day one.
-For now, it is enough to understand that these mechanisms exist and become more useful once you already have a stable basic workflow.
+For now, it is enough to know these mechanisms exist and become more useful once you already have a stable basic workflow.

 When you are ready, continue with Harness engineering, which covers these more advanced building blocks in detail.